-I'll admit to the Preston family being fruit cakes; we have no desire to go though the pain and expense of cancer; so we eat our greens, very often three times a day.
+I will admit to the Preston family being fruit cakes; we have no desire to go though the pain and expense of disability and metastatic illness; so we eat our greens, very often three times a day.

-Eggs Florentine for breakfast is my favourite, enjoyed almost every day, a green salad for lunch with lettuce, arugula, sweet basil and cilantro, smothered with either hummus or pesto and drizzled with lemon juice and olive oil.
-And then there's the kale for dinner, usually cooked with onion, tomato and jalapeno.
-Our food is unbelievably tasty and healthy.
+Eggs Hilton for breakfast is my favourite, enjoyed almost every day, a green salad for lunch with lettuce, arugula, sweet basil and cilantro, smothered with either hummus or pesto and drizzled with lemon juice and olive oil.

-This is Spring kale and a summer vegetable garden planting of seedlings will soon be ready to take us through the winter; this isn't Chicago.The health benefits of kale include scientifically proven protection against many cancers, including those of the breast and prostate.
+This is Spring kale and a summer vegetable garden planting of seedlings will soon be ready to take us through the winter; this isn't Chicago.The health benefits of kale include scientifically proven protection against many forms of malignancies, including those of the breast and prostate.

-The hens just love coming on a picnic with me when I'm opening the compost pile; it's simply loaded with both our indigenous earth worms and the excess produced from the worm farms.
+The hens just love coming on a picnic with me when I am opening the compost pile; it is simply loaded with both our indigenous creepy crawlies and the excess produced from the worm farms.

-The wonder of worm farms and free range cage free eggs may not be on the agenda in your summer vegetable garden, but keep them in mind for a possible in the future; they both greatly enrich your food with nutrients.
+The wonder of worm farms and free range eggs may not be on the agenda in your summer vegetable garden, but keep them in mind for a possibity in the future; they both greatly enrich your food with nutrients.

-Just the increased choline and omega-3 are important to the chiropractor; they in different ways help keep generalised inflammation in the body to a minimum.
+Just the increased choline and omega-3 are important to your DC; they in different ways help keep generalised inflammation in the body to a minimum.

-Rich choline food sources enhance the methylation of toxic homocysteine in the cells, and a deficiency causes birth defects like cleft palate; not unimportant, eh?
+Rich choline food sources enhance the methylation of toxic homocysteine in the cells; a deficiency also causes birth defects like cleft palate.
+That is not unimportant, eh?

-This easy butternut squash soup recipe is without a doubt our family favourite.
-By adding coconut cream the glycemic index is lowered even further, making it a non fattening and very healthy meal.
-The late summer vegetable garden is famous for this prolific vegetable.
+Our easy butternut squash soup recipe is without a doubt our family favourite.
+By adding coconut cream the glycemic index is lowered even further, making it a non-fattening and very nourishing meal.
+Our late summer vegetable garden is famous for this prolific vegetable.

-Often when fruit or veg grows very large it becomes insipid; not so butternut squash; the monsters from the compost pile are every bit as good as any other; in fact better in my opinion.
+Often when fruit or veg grow very large they become insipid; not so butternut squash.
+The monsters from the compost pile are every bit as good as any other; in fact better in my opinion.